doofinder/doofinder-magento2

 Last notes

-Please, take care when you change in .env the MAGENTO_VERSION parameter since you'll have to change probably the PHP_VERSION & COMPOSER_VERSION ones in order to maintain the compatibility.
+Please take care when you change the environment variable MAGENTO_VERSION, since you will have to change probably the PHP_VERSION and the COMPOSER_VERSION ones in order to maintain the compatibility.
 For example, if you wish the Magento 2.4.3 version you should have:

 PHP_VERSION=7.4